MatthewYiHe/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone(3rd week of my bootcamp).

 This repository is the starter code for the project: I forked and cloned this repository, then build upon it with my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.